mreinstein/collision-2d/README.md

 There are many javascript collision routines and libraries for 2d.
 None satisifed all of these criteria:

+* consistent vector/matrix/line representation
+* doesn't generate memory garbage
+* is data-oriented and functional
 * consistent API interface
-* doesn't generate memory garbage
-* consistent vector/matrix/line representation
-* is data-oriented
-* is purely functional
 * collisions only - no gravity, rigid body handling, or complex solvers
 * pure es modules